onflow/fcl-js/packages/sdk/readme.md

 # Status

-- **Last Updated:** July 7th 2020
+- **Last Updated:** August 13th 2020
 - **Stable:** Yes
 - **Risk of Breaking Change:** Medium

-This package is working and in active delveopment, breaking changes may happen.
+This package is working and in active development, breaking changes may happen.

 # Install